munishaboora/cfg-MunishaKaurBoora-hw-assessment/MunishaKaurBoora_Specialisation_Theory.md

       - Process Oriented Programming: ....

 #### 2. What's polymorphism in OOP?
+- Polymorphism can be defined as a condition that occurs in many different forms.
+- It is a concept in Python programming wherein an object defined in Python can be used in different ways.
+- It allows the programmer to define multiple methods in a derived class, and it has the same name as present in the parent class.
+- Such scenarios support method overloading in Python.

 - Describe polymorphism and provide 2 examples ...
 Explain the exmaples

 ```commandline